Xanders/tron-wallet/README.md

 * `TRON_WALLET_DEFAULT_MAX_FEE`: maximum allowed fee for transaction in TRX, default: ask on first start
 * `TRON_WALLET_PREDEFINED_CONTRACTS`: contracts that should be added to the database at initial startup in the form of `NAME1:address1,NAME2:address2,<...>`, default: none (see [USDT](https://tron.network/usdt), [USDC](https://tron.network/usdc))
 * `TRON_WALLET_ONE_INSECURE_PASSWORD`: when set, will be used for all password prompts, **NEVER USE IT ON MAINNET**, default: use own password for every address
+* `TRON_WALLET_CHECK_IS_NODE_OUT_OF_SYNC`: by default, Tron Wallet checks the difference between the given Tron node's current block and the current block on TronScan.
+The check performing at wallet startup.
+This is useful in case you have your own node and want to be sure it isn't stuck.
+However, there is no TronScan API for testnet, so in this case or case of a private Tron network you should set this variable to `false` (lowercased).

 *Note:* node URL and maximum commission can be adjusted in runtime and saved into the database via the `settings` command.